 If you want a little flash and are mostly playing metal and har

-d rock pieces, you can’t go wrong with this great and affordable beginner guitar.
+d rock pieces, you can’t go wrong with this great and affordable beginner electric guitar.